akpnim/Algorithms/README.md

 (12) Greedy by ratio - optimal greedy algorithm that prioritizes by decreasing ratio (weight/length). <br> (13) Primm's Algorithm for minimum spanning tree [non-heap based]. <br> (14) Primm's Algorithm for minimum spanning tree [heap-based superfast!]. <br>
+(15) Kruskal's Algorithm applied via Union-Find to find max-spacing of a k-clustering. <br>
 .. to be continued